demirorens/sanotes-microservice-k8/README.md

-# sanotes-microservice
+# sanotes-microservice-k8
-Note Application with Spring Cloud
+Note Application with Spring and microservices